 I heard a siren and caught my breath.
 Looked in the rearview mirror.
 There was a police car behind me, lights flashing and siren blaring.
 It took a moment to realize that I was the target.
 My heart started beating fast and I got shaky.
 It took a while before there was a good place to pull off the road.
 I started to panic, fearing the officer would think I was trying to flee.
 But I got off the road as soon as I could.
 I parked, still shaky, and rolled down my window.
 I don’t remember what the male officer said, but I had been speeding and he was giving me a ticket.

 But I was lucky.
 I was a young white, privileged female, moderately attractive if a little nerdish.
-I was in very little danger, compared, say, to any person of color.
+I was in very little danger, compared to any person of color.
 Being stopped by a police officer can be lethal for some people.
-Probably not for my demographic, and frankly, it wasn’t that type of fear.
+Usually not for my demographic, and frankly, it wasn’t that type of fear.
 I wasn’t afraid for my life or personal safety.
 But a run-in with an authority figure where I was in the wrong still scared the holy bejeezus out of me.

 I think the ticket was $50, a largish amount for those times and a stretch for my college student budget.
 I received the written ticket, an attached envelope, and instructions to pay before a deadline several weeks away.
 I paid it.